jfrog/saas-log-streamer-resources/elastic/README.md

 Perform the following steps to set up log streaming with Elastic.

-1. Generate a new token in Elastic.
+1. Generate a new API key in [Elastic](https://www.elastic.co/guide/en/kibana/current/api-keys.html).

 2. Go to the [MyJFrog Portal](http://my.jfrog.com/).